Want to harness the power of Shopify SEO to get tons of paying customers to your store?

 Similar products can be grouped into a collection that makes it easy for customers to find what they’re looking for.

-For instance, look at how apparel shop Good As Gold groups their products into a few collections (“Mens,” “Womens,” “Brands”) to funnel traffic into the right spot without a user having to explore their entire catalog:
+For instance, you can group your products into a few collections (“Mens,” “Womens,” “Brands”) to funnel traffic into the right spot without a user having to explore their entire catalog.

 You can always add more collections, they just need to make sense as the overarching categories for your range of products.